-Timely: Do you have the time to fit your skills development in without draining yourself?
+Timely: Do you have the time to fit your skill development in without draining yourself?
 If you can’t perform your day-to-day tasks while learning new skills, you probably need to rebalance.

 Once your goal meets those criteria, these three ideas will help you reach them:

 Set a daily/weekly/monthly cadence